planning a Joshua Tree elopement | Joshua Tree elopement photographer

 If you’re not down to make your own bouquet, there are several super talented florists in Joshua Tree!
 We loooove the bouquets from The Blooming Gypsy.
 Check out the hanging flower wall in this post and the wildflower-vibes here.

 4. Good food = good times.
 After leaving the courthouse from our short little ceremony, we stopped at In-N-Out, of course!
 And then Donut Friend in Highland Park because what wedding is complete without a little dessert?
 We brought fresh food & champagne down to JT and cooked in our AirBnb the night before because we love to do that together - homemade shrimp tacos + fresh guac!
 The next day after our ceremony, we grabbed lunch at Crossroads cafe - we had the most amazing portobello mushroom burger + we attempt to recreate it at least once every other week!
 Getting some of your favorite food - whether that’s Chick-Fil-A or a fancy steak dinner - will make the day feel so personalized.
 Maybe this is where you want to splurge, and that’s totally ok!
 But don’t feel pressured to.
-Our advice is to make sure it’s something you FEEL is worth a billion bucks, even if it doesn’t cost much.
+My advice is to make sure it’s something you FEEL is worth a billion bucks, even if it doesn’t cost much.